 Local treatments consist of inserting chemotherapeutics into the bladder and photodynamic therapy.

-In humans with high-grade superficial tumors of the bladder, a weakened bacterium, named bacille Calmette-Guérin, is applied into the bladder.
-This bacterium stimulates the immune system to recognize the tumor and to attack it.
+In humans with high-grade superficial tumours of the bladder, a weakened bacterium, named bacille Calmette-Guérin, is applied into the bladder.
+This bacterium stimulates the immune system to recognize the tumour and to attack it.
 So far, few is reported about this in veterinary medicine.

 Salmonella enterica serovar Typhimurium is a weakened bacterium that has been used in a similar way in dogs and led to results in some dogs.
 The treatment is mostly effective when only the superficial layer of the bladder wall is affected.
 Unfortunately, the tumour has often already penetrated the deeper tissue layers before the dog shows symptoms and is diagnosed.